 - Get seasonal.
 Learn to pick fruits and veggies that are fresh, right now.
 These are more eco-friendly for the reasons mentioned above.

 - Go organic.
-Fruit and veggies grown without pesticides are not only better for our Earth, but they usually take better, too.
+Fruit and veggies grown without pesticides are not only better for our Earth, but they usually taste better, too.
 It’s possible to buy them for just about the same price as their standard counterparts, provided you go the local and seasonal route.

 - Help kids compost.
 Rather than throwing the apple cores and orange peels in the trash with the other school food waste, pack a small container for them to bring those treasures home.
 They can go into your family compost bin to produce good things for the soil!